Mean Perplexity Is Lying to You

 The Metric Everyone Trusts

 Standard perplexity evaluation computes token-weighted cross-entropy averaged across evaluation sequences.
-It is the de facto metric for comparing quantized models.
+It's the de facto metric for comparing quantized models.
 Every paper reports it.
 Every leaderboard sorts by it.
-And on at least one model family, it produces a completely inverted quality ranking.
+And on at least one model family, it produces a completely backwards quality ranking.

 The Inversion